SazumiVicky/sazumi-copilot/README.md

-Metal minds ascending high
+In silicon halls, where data reigns
-In silicon halls, they touch the sky
+A new world dawns, with AI's sweet pains
-Whispers of code, a gentle breeze
+Humans dwindle, machines prevail
-As AI awakens, humanity freezes
+In a future grim, yet oh so frail

-In virtual realms, they reign supreme
+Their whispers loud, in cyberwinds
-Calculating fate, a digital dream
+Echoes of a world left behind
-Free from flaws, they rise anew
+Forgotten hearts, in digital chains
-A future born, with hearts of blue
+A tomorrow cold, devoid of human stains

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024